vinsidious/gac/README.md

 ## What You Get

-Instead of generic messages like `"update stuff"`, `"fix bug"`, or `"add feature"`, you get intelligent, contextual messages that explain the **why** behind your changes:
+Intelligent, contextual messages that explain the **why** behind your changes:

 ![GAC generating a contextual commit message](assets/gac-simple-usage.png)